7RU7H/CTFs/HackTheBox/Retired-Machines/Dynstr/Dynstr-Helped-Through.md

 ## Beyond Root

-Get VS codium for the zero telemetry on Kali
+Get VS Codium for the zero telemetry on Kali
 ```bash
 #!/bin/bash